DG0110/Sales-Insights/README.md

 # Sales-Insights
-This Repository contains a Sales Report.
+This Repository contains a Sales Report for a Product Based Company.

 The Tool Used is POWER BI.

 Some Details: